 - Cadbury’s Dairy Milk chocolate,

 - Enjoy Life Foods.

 - Sour Patch kids,

 - Wheat Thins.

 Even though, their website paints a rosy picture telling us their story of corporate responsibility.
-Their efforts, through CPD, show some kind of transparency.
-But, their old ways and habits have been found hard to break.
+Their efforts, through CPD, show us some kind of transparency.
+It seems their old ways and habits have been hard to break.